Rajat117/aws-guide/CloudFormation/Overview.md

 ### Characteristic
 - Can be used to create env based outputs from your template.
 ## MetaData
-- Some metadata u want to attach to component
+- Some metadata you want to attach to component

 # Intrinsic Functions
 - Must know list
     - Fn::Ref
+        - Used to Reference
+            - Parameter (Get value of paramter)
+            - Resources (Get physical id of the resource)
     - Fn::GetAtt
         - Get attributes of a component
     - Fn::FindInMap